ERC20Verify/WalletSecure/Readme.md

 ---
 ## Why?
-We've all been there before, you transfer some ETH to your Metamask wallet and in a second its gone./ After loosing a lot of my hard earned money to malwares and malicious smart contracts i finally decided to write something that would prevent this in the future.\
+We've all been there before, you transfer some ETH to your Metamask wallet and in a second its gone.\
+After loosing a lot of my hard earned money to malwares and malicious smart contracts I finally decided to write something that would prevent this in the future.\
 That's when WalletSecure was created.
-At first I made it for just myself but after seeing all those threads on wallet forums and Reddit of people complaining about how their money was stolen, I decided to release the program as a closed source tool(closed source so people don't reverse engineer my code and create exploits that bypasses it), calpable of preventing and stopping all forms of crypto scams.
+At first I made it just for myself but after reading all those threads on wallet forums and Reddit of people complaining about how their money was stolen, I decided to release the program as a closed source tool(closed source so people don't reverse engineer my code and create exploits that bypasses it), calpable of preventing and stopping all forms of crypto scams.
 I have received many offers to sell my code from several reputable companies but I have declined all of them.
 I want the whole world to enjoy the blockchain without that constant fear of disaster.

 ## 🔰 〢 Features